PubInv/templokilo/README.md

 ## Usage

 This was recently hosted at Heroku.
 It uses an express server.
+I am currently moving away from heroku for this app.

+Like most node apps, you will want to run:
+> npm install

+To pull in all needed libraries.

 The fundamenal way to run it without using heroku and Procifle is to set certain environment variables that contain "secrets":

 > export apiKey=